aleph-fbk/pet-crypto-primitives-rs/README.md

 ## &#9888; Security Disclaimer

 This project has not been independently audited.
 Correctness and resistance to side-channel attacks are not guaranteed.
-The software is provided as is. **Use at your own risk**.
+The software is not ready for production use. **Use at your own risk**.

 ## Documentation